-Increase stakeholder survey

-responses by 5 percent in each region

-over the biennium and ensure
+Increase stakeholder survey responses by 100 percent over the biennium and ensure statewide representation

-statewide representation

-(10 percent in Portland Region)

 Finally, we recognize that the tourism industry is already in need of more workforce.
 As the industry grows, the need for more knowledgeable and experienced employees also grows.
 The lack of available trained workforce could become a serious constraint for the industry.
 Workforce education is critical, and we recognize that other entities, universities, community colleges, professional training programs and the like, are better equipped to build and deliver compelling and effective professional development programs.